 First, SCFAs have effects on the gastrointestinal tract and ensure proper intestinal function.
 Their main function is to serve as an energy source for the cells in the colon.
 Butyrate is the main source of energy for colonocytes or the cells that form the colon wall.
 It allows them to multiply and function normally.
 Without these compounds, these cells undergo autophagy and eventually enter apoptosis, and die.

-Butyrate has an anti-inflammatory action, acts on intestinal motility (constipation and diarrhea), stimulates the absorption of water and sodium, helps to maintain the protective mucus layer of the intestine, and helps combat leaky gut.
+Butyrate has an anti-inflammatory action, acts on intestinal motility (constipation and diarrhoea), stimulates the absorption of water and sodium, helps to maintain the protective mucus layer of the intestine, and helps combat leaky gut.
 (Canani 2011)

 There are on the market some butyric acid salts.
 This form is however quickly absorbed in the small intestine.

-In order to have a prolonged and active action on the colon, the ELie laboratory (Spain) has developed a microencapsulated form of tributyrin, Butycaps.
+In order to have a prolonged and active action on the colon, the Elie laboratory (Spain) has developed a microencapsulated form of tributyrin, Butycaps.

 Butyric acid being a metabolite of fibre fermentation is considered very safe.